 No illuminated or self-illuminated signs shall be permitted in any residence district.
-Self-illuminated signs shall not be permitted in any business, industrial, research or industrial park districts without a permit issued by the Sign Review Board.
-No sign shall be illuminated and no permit for a self-illuminated sign shall be granted, and no nonilluminated sign shall be erected, unless all of the following requirements are satisfied:
+Self-illuminated signs shall not be permitted in any business, industrial, research or industrial park districts.
+No sign shall be illuminated and no nonilluminated sign shall be erected unless all of the following requirements are satisfied:

-- (a) The sign will not cause visual confusion, glare or offensive lighting in the neighborhood. - (b) The sign will not be a detriment to the surrounding area. - (c) The sign will not significantly alter the character of the zoning district. - (d) The sign will not interfere with traffic safety in the area.
+- (a) The sign will not cause visual confusion, glare or offensive lighting in the neighborhood. - (b) The sign will not be a detriment to the surrounding area. - (c) The sign will not significantly alter the character of the zoning district. - (d) The sign will not interfere with traffic safety in the area. - (e) The sign will be consistent with the architecture of the building on the lot upon which the sign is to be located and of the surrounding area.